mimus-swift/Mimus/Documentation/Basics.md

 # Arguments comparison

-Mimus uses a helper protocol to define equality between objects it matches - `MockEquatable`.
-By default all base types in Swift conform to this protocol, so things will work out of the box for this case.
+Mimus uses a helper protocol to match objects - `Matcher`.
+By default all base types in Swift conform to this protocol, so things will work out of the box for this case - you can pass in types like `Int` directly.

 However for your own types you need to write an extension that conforms to this protocol - check out [Using Your Own Types](https://github.com/AirHelp/Mimus/blob/master/Documentation/Using%20Your%20Own%20Types.md) for more details.

-What's great is that your tests will fail to compile if you attempt to use an object that's not conforming to `MockEquatable` protocol.
+What's great is that your tests will fail to compile if you attempt to use an object that's not conforming to `Matcher` protocol.
 Unfortunately due to Swift compiler limitations this does not work with Arrays and Dictionaries - check bottom of this document for more details.

 # Failure Messages